 Given the number of projects to fund and complete at any one time, a prioritization process is warranted to select the projects that are shovel ready, funded and ranked highest priority to meet a community's needs.
-It is worthwhile considering a weighted matrix with various project prioritization criteria, e.g., funding, safety, feasibility, risk and other scoring criteria on a scale from 1-5 or 1-10 with higher numbers equating to higher importance.
+This process is worthwhile considering a weighted matrix with various project prioritization criteria, e.g., funding, safety, feasibility, risk and other scoring criteria on a scale from 1-5 or 1-10 with higher numbers equating to higher importance.
 Weighting criteria that are particularly important can help to separate projects if scores are similar.
-In other words, funding could be multiplied by 3.
-If a project scores a 4 of 5, its total score would then be 12 rather than 4.
+In other words, funding could be a multiplier of 3; if a project scores a 4 of 5, its total score would then be 12 rather than 4.
+To increase understanding, ownership and support of projects, prioritization could take place during a public workshop.